STARS4ALL/tessdb-server/README.md

 2018-11-23T13:10:37+0100 [dbase#info] Opened a DB Connection to /var/dbase/tess.db
 ```

 ##  Service reload

 During a reload the service is not stopped and re-reads the new values form the configuration file and apply the changes.
 In general, all aspects not related to maintaining the current connection to the MQTT broker or changing the database schema can be reloaded.
 The full list of reloadadble properties is described inside the configuration file.

 * Type `sudo systemctl reload tessdb` or `sudo service tessdb reload`.

+## Mainrteinance

+Database mainteinance is made through the `tess` command line utility, installed by the tessdb-reports package.
+Mainteninance operations include:
+- create new locations
+- create new TESS instruments (manually)
+- assign locations to instruments
+- enable recording of data received from an instrument
+- listing current instruments
+- listing instruments not assigned to any known location
+- etc.

 # DATA MODEL